 1. That the conference 2017 conference voted unanimously to “repeal the Trade Union Act and anti-union laws introduced in the 1980s and 90s”.
 Conference 2015 voted unanimously for the introduction of strong workers’ rights including “strong rights to… strike, picket and take solidarity action”.
 Conference 2018 voted for the next Labour government to “abolish anti-union laws”.

 2. That these policies have not yet fed through into the party’s campaigning.
 The emphasis on promoting collective bargaining is welcome, but “collective bargaining without the right to strike is collective begging” (Institute of Employment Rights).

 3. The Free Our Unions statement and campaign endorsing and elaborating our conference policy and calling for it be put into action initiated by Lambeth Unison last year and now supported by a growing number of union branches and organisations across the country, including the national unions FBU, RMT and IWGB.

 This Labour Party resolves

-1. To call for party policy on repealing all the anti-union laws and introducing a strong right to strike to be reflected in the party’s campaigning, and write to the NEC, Leader’s Office and Shadow Chancellor’s Office.
+1. To call for party policy on repealing all the anti-union laws and replacing them with strong workers’ rights, including strong rights to strike and picket, to be actively campaigned for; and write to the NEC, Leader’s Office and Shadow Chancellor’s Office.

-2. To add our endorsement to the statement initiated by Lambeth Unison.
+2. To add our endorsement to the Free Our Unions statement (see below).